BenShutt/Screxe/README.md

 # Screxe

-**Screxe**: An abbreviation for "script execute".
+**Screxe**: An abbreviation of "script execute".
 A remote repository containing a collection of useful scripts.
 These scripts are fetched from this remote when executed to ensure:
 1. Scripts are always up to date when executed
-2. Quick and easy to share scripts across clients/devices
+2. Quick and easy to share scripts across clients/devices!

-For ease of use, the `screxe.sh` script can be installed (locally) in the user's `PATH` to be used as shorthand to fetch other scripts.
+For ease of use, the `screxe.sh` script can be installed (locally) in the user's `PATH` (`/usr/local/bin`).
+It's used merely as shorthand to fetch other scripts.
+Installing this local `screxe.sh` is slightly ironic given the purpose of this lib 😂.
+But it needs to be in the `PATH` to achieve the shorthand.

 ## Example
 With helper script (`sh` extension may be dropped):